SKANEATELES FESTIVAL

 Bridget is a Casting Director for Matchbook Company, a company that specializes in casting talent for digital, and print advertising.
 Their clients include beauty, apparel and editorial brands.

-Prior to joining Matchbook, Bridget worked at Conde Nast Publications in New York City for over a decade as the Bookings Director of Lucky Magazine.
+Previously Bridget worked for over a decade at Conde Nast Publications in New York City as the Bookings Director of Lucky Magazine.
 She booked all of the models for both inside editorials and covers as well as influencers and designers that were featured in the magazine.
 She started her career working at Wilhelmina Models, also in New York City.

 Advisory Board Members